tcnksm/go-casper/README.md

 The full documentation is available on [Godoc][godocs].

-*NOTE1*: The project is still under heavy implementation.
+*NOTE1*: This project is still a proof of concept and still under heavy implementation.
 API may be changed in future and documentaion is incomplete.
+This code should not be run in production.
+Comments are all welcome!

 *NOTE2*: There is a [draft](https://datatracker.ietf.org/doc/draft-kazuho-h2-cache-digest/) by H2O author which defines a HTTP/2 frame type to allow clients to inform the server of their cache's contents 👏 This pacakage can be replace with it in future.